CathyQian/Data-Structures-and-Algorithms/Algorithm Summary.md

 - most commonly seen in array or string slicing to meet certain requirement (targeted total/value, palindrome, something is possible or not).
 The first intuition is to use dfs, where by moving the starting index of the array or string the problem is essentially the same.
 - start from brutal force, see which part involves duplicated calculation, then try to use memo to record duplicated steps to avoid duplicated calculation
 - key needs to be unique enough to represent the duplicated steps, can be the index of the string/matrix, or the path representation (scanned elements), or tuple with multiple elements (a, b, c).

+Key points:
+- relationship between the current step and the consequtive step?
+- do I need memo?
+- do I need backtracking?

 ## permutation and combination
 - Common way to do permutation using dfs: